btholt/complete-intro-to-containers/lessons/docker-cli.md

 docker inspect node
 ```

 This will dump out a lot of info about the container.
-Helpful when figuring out what's going on with a container
+Helpful when figuring out what's going on with a container.

 ### pause / unpause

-As it looks, these pauses or unpause all the processes in a container.
+Just like it says, these `pause` or `unpause` all the processes in a container.
 Feel free to try

 ```bash
 docker run -dit jturpin/hollywood hollywood